CWG-DS/Clipboard-Health/README.md

 **Introduction**

 The end goal of this project is to determine the most optimum pricing strategy for the case presented to us by Clipboard Health.
-We begin by dissecting the case study presented to us.
+We begin by dissecting the case study.
 1. The launch of our ride-hailing service will be active for 12 months.
 2. Riders are charged $30 per ride.
 3. Driver’s pay per ride is our main variable to be determined.
 Drivers are able to choose